Greencats0/university/3/Fall/MATH-338/exam_one/cheat_sheet.md

 \begin{scriptsize}

 \underline{Null Hypothesis Significance Testing:} an experimental factor is tested against a hypothesis of no effect or no relationship based on a given observation.
 We start off assuming H\textsubscript{0} is true.
 Evidence is then collected and analyzed.
 An assessment is made upon those findings.
 If our significance level is breached, then we can reject H\textsubscript{0}.
+If not in CR and p-value is greater than $\alpha$, then we fail to reject null hypothesis.
 \underline{Neyman-Pearson:} will allow us to make preemptive decisions based on conditions presented before the study is conducted.
 These are the theoretical outcomes WITHOUT taking any sample data.
 \underline{Fisher Significance Hypothesis Testing:} More concerned with model design rather than actual data collection/analysis.
 Interested in when/why the test failed to make a more efficient model.
 \underline{Goodness of Fit:} how well did the data fit with the observations.
 \underline{Binomial Probability Distribution Conditions:} \underline{B}inary outcome (TF), \underline{I}ndependent (previous outcomes do \textbf{not} affect next.), \underline{N}umber of outcomes, \underline{S}uccess is equally likely.
 \underline{Test of Homogeneity:} Is the variable's distribution the same in all populations (we initially assume it is and we consider the population to be the explanatory variable).
 \underline{Test of Independence:} used to determine if there is a significant association between two variables.
+\underline{$\chi^2$ Testing:} the null means each of the variables are independent and the alternative is the opposite, meaning the variables are dependent.
+If the p-value is greater than $\alpha$, we fail to reject thenull hypothesis.

 \end{scriptsize}
-\par\noindent\rule{\textwidth}{0.4pt}